Why Everything Costs More Than It Did Last Tuesday

 If the price of food and energy rises, it hits low-income households hardest.
 Inflation isn’t equal-opportunity proof.

-3. Savers Get Burned
+3. Savers Get Burnt

 Got a savings account paying 2%?
 If inflation is 5%, your money’s losing value while it naps in the bank.